 - For recording your career development support and feedback from the Service;

-- We use your images for use with CCTV for your security and to produce your student cards and;
+- We use your images for use with CCTV for your security, on occaisions that lectures/seminars are recorded via Canvass or MS Teams and to produce your student cards and;

 - For use in debt recovery.

 LEGAL BASIS FOR COLLECTING AND USING YOUR PERSONAL DATA

 5. We will only use your Personal Data if we have valid reasons for doing so.
 These reasons are known as our “legal basis for processing”.
 In certain circumstances we may ask for your consent to process your information.
 At other times we may be required to process your information to enable us to fulfil our part of the contract we have with you.
 There are circumstances where we have a legitimate interest to process your personal data, for example to provide you with a service which you have requested.
 The legal bases for processing your Personal Data are:

 - Contractual obligations, owing to the staff/student contract;

 - Legal obligations, where we are required to process it under law;